 Those ahead of the curve

 About 6 years ago, a couple Haitian-Americans, while on a visit in Haiti, came to conclusion that eating fish in Haiti is somewhat a luxury.
 The local catch is expensive, and fish the average population can afford is usually imported from the Dominican Republic or other nearby countries.
 They decided to start Taino Aqua Ferme, an aquatic farm to raise hormoneless tilapia and sell on the local Haitian market.
 The farm now has an annual production of more than 300 tons.

+According to surveys, of the annual graduates in Nigeria about 45 percent remain unemployed.
+The main reasons employers often reject graduates is for lack of professional skills; critical thinking, entrepreneurship, and decision-making.
 In October 2014, Chris Kwekowe, a 23 year old computer science graduate from Lagos, Nigeria turned down a high paying software engineer position at Microsoft to start Slatecube.
-The startup specializes in training and internship placement for Nigerian college graduates.
-According to surveys, of the annual college graduates in Nigeria about 45 percent remain unemployed.
-The main reasons employers often reject graduates is for lack of professional skills; critical thinking, entrepreneurship, and decision-making.
+The startup specializes in training and internship placement for Nigerian university graduates.

 Slatecube offers virtual internships in courses ranging from corporate finance to anger management.
-Once a candidate completes a course in their chosen discipline, he/she is paired with a company for a virtual internship.
-Slatecube has worked with companies such as Cisco and accounting firm Grant Thornton.
+Once a candidate completes a course in their chosen discipline, Slatecube pairs them with a company for a local or virtual internship.
+The company has worked with enterprises like Cisco, accounting firm Grant Thornton, Google and Forbes.

-Time to adjust our view of developing economies
+Time to adjust our view of the developing world